foogadgets/fooflow/README.md

 Clothing iron/Oven connects to SSR.

 ### Install
+Copy src/template_credentials.h to src/credentials.h and add your SSID and Password.
 Compile source in Microsoft Visual Studio Code with PlatformIO and upload to Lolin.
 Generate filesystem and upload to Lolin.